ricksrocket/rustici/README.md

 ### 2. Randomized Answer Choices

-- For each question, the code preserves the original answers' order while randomizing the order of answer choices.
-- This ensures that the correct answers remain consistent.
+- This application randomizes the order of questions and their corresponding answer choices while preserving the association between available answers and their correct answers.
+This approach ensures that the correct answers remain consistent for each question, making the grading process straightforward.

+- Under the hood, the code achieves this by creating a custom mapping that links available answer choices to their respective correct answers.
+It then shuffles the order of answer choices while maintaining this mapping.
+As a result, the user experiences a randomized test with shuffled questions AND answer choices, while the integrity of correct answers is retained for grading purposes.

+- This functionality provides an engaging and dynamic testing experience for users, enhancing the overall usability of the application.

 ### 3. Scalability